tarun7r/antrikshGPT/README.md

   - 🧑‍🚀 **Astronaut Tracker:** Who is in space right now.
   - 🪐 **Planetary Data:** Rich information about celestial bodies in our solar system.
   - 🔭 **And much more!**
-- **Intelligent Web Search:** A smart fallback mechanism uses DuckDuckGo and Wikipedia to answer a vast range of space-related questions.

 - **Production-Ready:** Built with a smart caching system, rate limiting, and robust error handling to ensure high availability and low latency.
 - **Stunning UI:** A modern, responsive frontend with a beautiful space theme, CSS animations, and real-time updates via WebSockets.